 Pick from a variety of stones provided by your instructor to make your very own wire wrapped stone pendant necklace in this beginner-friendly class.
 Explore basic techniques while also learning how to make rosary chains, useful in many different types of jewelry projects.
 One class fee pays for one necklace.

 Make a keychain, pendant, or pet name tag as an introduction to jewelry making.
 Learn basic use of standard hand tools and equipment in the jewelry studio, including the jeweler’s saw, stamping materials, and flex shaft.
 NOTE: to gain unsupervised access to the jeweler’s benches, members must take wood or combo safety.
 This class is only taught at our North 4th location.

 In this two part course, learn how to safely and confidently operate the torch for annealing and soldering of jewelry metals.
 Make three, customized projects: a custom sterling silver ring, a bracelet, and a pin.
 From beginners to those looking to improve their technique, this class is packed with the tips and tricks for soldering success.
 Explore metal characteristics through demonstrations and detailed instruction.
 After completing this course, members gain unsupervised access to the soldering area of the jeweler’s studio.
-This class is only taught at our North Fourth location.

 Take your ring making to the next level!
 Building on the concepts covered in the soldering and annealing class, learn how to size, form, and finish a sterling silver ring, with a silver bezel and wood cabochon.
 An overview of shaping and finishing different types of wood for jewelry applications will also be covered.

 Learn the basics of vitreous enamel, including proper application, physical characteristics of enamel, proper use of a kiln, and proper cleanup.
 Practice on flat and 3-dimensional shapes to gain a better range of working surfaces.
 Projects will include a flat pendant and a formed, tab-set pendant.